Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Metrics of Notebooks

-\begin{itemize} \item \textbf{Number of Visualization Data Type}: Considering that it is possible to display the output of each cell in notebooks by executing it, this metric shows the number of visual outputs, including all kinds of images and graphs.
+These metrics are detailed in \tabref{features}.
+Subsequently, we will elaborate on metrics whose names may not clearly indicate their conceptual underpinnings.

-\item \textbf{Number of Executed Cells}: This attribute specifies the number of cells that have been executed in a notebook and have an execution order number.
+\begin{itemize} \item \textbf{Number of Visualization Data Types}: This metric reflects the total number of visual outputs displayed by executing each cell in the notebooks.
+It encompasses various types of visual outputs, including images, graphs, and plots.

-\item \textbf{H1, H2 and H3 headlines}: These metrics show the number of headlines that are written inside the markdowns and are usually used to express titles and subtitles.
+\item \textbf{Number of Executed Cells}: This attribute indicates the total number of cells that have been executed in a notebook, each accompanied by its respective execution order number.

-\item \textbf{Distribution of Markdown Cells}: For calculating the distribution of markdowns throughout a notebook, we suggest the inverse coefficient of variation.
-The coefficient of variation (CV), also known as relative standard deviation (RSD), is a statistical measure commonly used for comparing diversity in workgroups and is defined as the ratio of the standard deviation to the mean~\cite{bedeian2000use}.
+\item \textbf{H1, H2, and H3 Headlines}: These metrics indicate the number of headings present within the markdown cells, typically used to denote titles and subtitles.